Why are homes in Israel so expensive?

 Israel’s transportation infrastructure, however, still favors private cars, and the existing mass-transit systems are out-of-date and inefficient.
 Only in June 2020, following multiple delays, was the high-speed train between Tel Aviv and Jerusalem finally inaugurated.
 Similarly, the first mass transit line in the Dan Region is currently being built, and after many delays in its construction, the estimated completion date is November 2022.

-Expectations: No one believes that prices will go down
+Expectations: No one believes that price of homes in Israel will go down

 Finally, the Israeli real estate market, just like everywhere else, is a market of expectations.
-Following many years of rising prices, and after so many unsuccessful attempts and promises by the various governments to bring prices down – there are few who believe that prices will recede.
+Following many years of rising prices, and after so many unsuccessful attempts and promises by the various governments to bring prices down – there are few who believe that prices of homes in Israel will recede.

 That state of mind is of tremendous importance, specifically in years during which the circumstances were actually ripe for prices to decline, and there were indeed such years.
 In 2017 and 2018, for example, objectively speaking, apartment prices should have decreased.
 The government plan for building subsidized housing for first-time buyers was in full swing; heavy taxation on investors eliminated many from the Israeli market; and housing developers were stuck with “merchandise” that few were interested in purchasing.
 Nevertheless, 2017 ended with apartment prices 1.4% higher than in 2016.